Abolitionists Are Going to Get People Killed, and the SBC Just Helped Them

 Because the nature of the SBC meeting does not allow time for a real deliberative process, convention delegates voted with only a small amount of debate for such a significant resolution.
 Many supporters probably just saw “abolishing abortion immediately” and thought, “yeah, that’s a good idea.”
 The nature of the abolitionist position is that it plays nicely with low-grade proof-texting and looks appealing as long as you don’t think about it for too long.
 That makes it a relatively easy sell for rank-and-file Southern Baptists who aren’t given time to think.

-Several leaders in the SBC, especially the Ethics and Religious Liberty Commission and apparently anyone who’s ever studied ethics, opposed the resolution; we shared an article by some of them earlier.
+Several leaders in the SBC, especially the Ethics and Religious Liberty Commission and apparently anyone who’s ever studied ethics, opposed the resolution; we shared an earlier.
 Regardless of what you think of SBC leaders as a whole, this isn’t on them.
 The masses were led astray by the soothing words of a host of fools

 One more note on the convention itself: the only amendment to this resolution, proposed and accepted, was the addition of the italicized word “alone” above.
 I don’t know why David French hails this as a meaningful limitation on the resolution’s condemnation of incrementalism.
 The resolution says incrementalism is complicit in murder, legitimates abortion, and a sinful rejection of God’s sovereignty.
 The change from “we reject incrementalism completely” to “it’s always sinful to use incrementalism alone” makes no real difference.
 There is no generosity of spirit in declaring, “you can do your bad, sinful incrementalism as long as you also pay fealty to abolitionism.”
 If anything, “alone” is a foreign word to the document, showing its meaninglessness by how out of place it is.